gitlabhq/gitlabhq/doc/ci/environments.md

 | Deployments     | ![Deployments manual action](img/environments_manual_action_deployments.png)   |
 | Jobs            | ![Builds manual action](img/environments_manual_action_jobs.png)               |

-Clicking on the play button in any view will trigger the `deploy_prod` job, and the deployment will be recorded under a new environment named `production`.
+Clicking on the play button in any view will trigger the `deploy_prod` job, and the deployment will be recorded as a new environment named `production`.

 NOTE: **Note:**
 If your environment's name is `production` (all lowercase),